 2012: Interlocal Cooperation Agreement was approved with NDNR and the following NRDs: South Platte, Twin Platte, North Platte, Tri-Basin and CPNRD.
-The agreement allows utilization of the new Water Cash Fund through the Nebraska Environmental Trust and the Legislature for Platte Basin water management activities.
-It took the place of the Platte Basin Habitat Enhancement Project.
+The agreement allows utilization of the new Water Cash Fund through NET and the Legislature for Platte Basin management activities in place of Platte Basin Habitat Enhancement Project.